riccardocaccia/miRNA-expression-in-pathological-condition/README.md

 - Clear and interactive visualizations
 - In-depth analysis of the Pandas, NumPy, Seaborn, Scikit-learn libraries

-## Dataset

-'date/'
-It contains real or simulated miRNA expression data (e.g. from NCBI GEO or created with 'numpy').

 ## Requirements

 Install the packages: